dror-ziv/Frida-Signal-Hook/WRITEUP.md

 After searching the Signal source code, it was found that the `handleTextMessage` function handled incoming text messages and received the decrypted message and received time.

-For outgoing messages,the same proccess was repeted and the `send` method from `sms.MessageSender` was chosen.
+For outgoing messages,the same proccess was repeated and the `send` method from `sms.MessageSender` was chosen.
 The only exception is that the `send` method does not get a timestamp with it.
 However, since it is called when a message is sent (locally), the current time can be obtained using `Date.now`.

 ## Stage 2